Ayushburman/I-Think/Topics/Innovation.md

 > https://youtu.be/m9mFIQZMPmI?si=7hqX5EQ49oOcrujF
 ### Creative thinking - how to get out of the box and generate ideas: Giovanni Corazza at TEDxRoma
 > https://youtu.be/bEusrD8g-dM?si=7gt-4PVnfaztaGvf
+### Creative thinking - how to get out of the box and generate ideas: Giovanni Corazza at TEDxRoma
 > https://youtu.be/bEusrD8g-dM?si=evHEiITwmlp5l2OR

 > https://youtu.be/ZBxZC9I6xyk?si=gCDRR-r5DhHCgV9I